MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-start-here.md

 ### AWS or GCP professionals

-As an AWS or GCP professional Microsoft understands that you have cloud experience and often you're looking for that service mapping and comparison between clouds so you can take what you already know and ramp up quickly to Azure.
+These articles provide service mapping and comparison between Azure and other cloud services.
+This reference can help you ramp up quickly on Azure.

 * [Containers and container orchestrators for AWS Professionals](../../aws-professional/compute.md#containers-and-container-orchestrators)
 * [Containers and container orchestrators for GCP Professionals](../../gcp-professional/services.md#containers-and-container-orchestrators)